-At PA BROOKIES, the brook trout serve as a springboard to learn about biology, stream ecology, habitat, watersheds, and coldwater conservation.
+At PA BROOKIES, the brook trout serves as a springboard to learn about biology, stream ecology, habitat, watersheds, and coldwater conservation.
 After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve as Conservation Ambassadors.

 TROUT DISSECTION